New Twitter biggie Musk may have thoughts on edit button - NewsBreak

 Letting powerful Twitter users edit their tweets means they would not be historical statements anymore, Grygiel said.
 “We need to think about what the implications are, what these tweets are, who has power.”

+The company acknowledged those concerns Tuesday evening.
+Sullivan, tweeted, “Without things like time limits, controls, and transparency about what has been edited, Edit could be misused to alter the record of the public conversation.
+Protecting the integrity of that public conversation is our top priority when we approach this work.”

-Musk said that a related proposal for a post-publication edit window of a few minutes “ sounds reasonable .”
+Musk, too, had said that a proposal for a post-publication edit window of a few minutes “ sounds reasonable.”

 Comments / 0